-Justin Senryu shakuhachi master
+Justin Senryu Williams

 Originally from England, Justin has been living in Asia since he was 18, studying Buddhism in and around the Himalayas.
 Drawn to the sound of the shakuhachi and specifically the Buddhist repertoire of shakuhachi honkyoku, he started studying Kinko Ryu Chikumeisha with Michael Coxall while in England for a year.
 Eventually Justin moved to Japan for full time study of both playing and making, where he has been living since 2005.

 He studied the full repertoire of Yokoyama Katsuya’s school Chikushinkai under Furuya Teruo and Yokoyama Katsuya and was awarded the rank of Shihan (‘Master of Shakuhachi’, the highest qualification in traditional shakuhachi study as a master of the art and a teacher of the lineage) and the professional name as a performer and authorized maker, Senryu (泉龍) by Yokoyama Katsuya in 2007.
 He went on to study sankyoku and the complete Kinko Ryu honkyoku repertoire from the head teacher of Kinko Ryu, Araki Kodo V, from whom he received his second Shihan.
 Araki Kodo also authorized his instruments with his own prestigious hanko (traditional Japanese stamp), ‘Kodo sen’ (‘Chosen by Kodo’).